Variables in Bake

 condition = PORT >= 1024 # Ensure `PORT` is at least 1024

-error_message = "The variable 'PORT' must be 1024 or higher." # Error message for invalid values
+error_message = "The variable 'PORT' must be 1024 or greater." # Error message for invalid values

 }